 Then it was time to work on the hair.
 I began by drawing the hairline.
 For my doll, I used a combination of brown and white…can’t forget the grey hair.
 Let the paint dry.

 So, I used the glue gun to create the hair.
-For curly hair, squiggle the glue all over the hair that is painted on the head, use the hairline as the guide.
-For straight hair, experiment with gluing long strands of glue to the head (see my daughter’s peg doll).
+For curly hair, squiggle the glue all over the hair that is painted on the head, and I used the hairline I painted on the head originally, as the guide.
+For straight hair, experiment with gluing long strands of glue to the head (see my daughter's peg doll).

-When the glue dried, I painted the glue hair.
+When the glue dried, I painted the glued hair.

 Once the hair was dried, it was time to return to the clothing.
 My kids thought that my doll needed pants.
 So, I added a pair of blue jeans.
 I have to say it did complete the look.